mihaibogdan10/grunt-cache-pug-compile/README.md

       files: [{
         expand: true,
         src: [
-          // This will be dynamically filled by cache-pug-compiler ],
+          // If cache-pug-compiler runs before this task, this will be REPLACED!
+          'client/{desktop,mobile}/**/*.pug'
+        ],
         dest: '.tmp',
         ext: '.html'